jostylr/literate-programming/lp.md

         return doc;
     }

-Each processor, corresponding to the 4 types mentioned above, will check to see if the line matches its type.
+Each processor, corresponding to the types mentioned above, will check to see if the line matches its type.
 If so, they do their default action, return true, the line is stored in the full block for posterity, and the other processors are skipped.

-The substitution is to make sure the final block is also trimmed.
+The exception is a link in the header which will process it as a header and then return false so it can be processed as a directive link.

 [Check for compile time](# "js")

+Is it ready to be compiled yet?
+Mainly this will be waiting for load directives to finish.

     if (Object.keys( doc.loading ).length === 0) {
        doc.compile();